7 Best generators for your RV air conditioner (Full reviews)

 More recently, inverter generators have become more popular.
 Let’s have a quick look at the differences.

 They’re able to convert DC power into AC power with high frequency.
-This process prevents power fluctuations making them better than standard generators.
+This process prevents power fluctuations, making them better than standard generators.

 Inverter generators allow you to adjust their speeds depending on how much power you need.
-This means that they are quieter, more fuel-efficient, and have a smaller carbon footprint.
+This means they are quieter, more fuel-efficient, and have a smaller carbon footprint.

 Power Output